Institute for the Scholarship of Teaching and Learning (ISoTL)

 Directorship and Advisory

-Dr. Jaclyn Stewart, Deputy Academic Director for CTLT and Associate Professor of Teaching serves as ISoTL Director as of January 2021.
+Dr. Elisa Baniassad, Associate Professor of Teaching serves as ISoTL Director as of July 2022.

 In 2020, an interdisciplinary Advisory Committee was established with the goal of providing advice and strategic recommendations on the activities and programming of the Institute.
 This includes identifying strategic lines of scholarly activity that the Institute may want to support/promote, advising on plans of action to align ISoTL programming with UBC’s strategic plans, promoting ISoTL in their home departments/units, and generally offering feedback and guidance on ISoTL service offerings.

-The ISoTL Advisory Committee is chaired by the Director, Institute for the Scholarship of Teaching and Learning, and current membership is:
+The ISoTL Advisory Committee is chaired by the Director, Institute for the Scholarship of Teaching and Learning, current advisory board members can be viewed here.

 Services and Offerings